transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 FROM /Users/username/.transformerlab/workspace/models/llama3.2.gguf
 ```

-This worked and I could use the Modelfile to set a number of other parameters as well.
-In order to load from a modelfile I had to call out to the system like `ollama create <model_name> -f /path/to/Modelfile`.
-This was a little uglier than using the API, but worked well...until I realized this approach will also copy files into the Ollama cache!
+This works well but is not supported by the python library (at least not as far as I can tell).
+Instead, this can be done with a simple system call like `ollama create <model_name> -f /path/to/Modelfile`.
+This is pretty simple but it turns out it also suffers from the same issue: Duplicating model files!

 ### Running Transformer Lab Model In Ollama - Take 2: Symlinks

-So it looks like there are multiple ways to import into Ollama but all of them require making a copy of your model file.
-I wanted to find a way to avoid this.
+So, there are multiple ways to import into Ollama but all of them require making a copy of your model file.
+So how can we get around this?

 Ollama stores its models in its own cache which by default can be found at `~/.ollama/models`.
-When you load a model into Ollama from your hard drive, it makes its own copy of the modelfiles in its cache a directory called `blobs`, where the files can be found with names in a format like `sha256-<long_string_of_hex_digits>` (where the string of hex digits is the output of calculating `hashlib.sha256()` on the contents of the file).
-It also creates manifest files in a separate `manifest` directory with metadata needed to run the file.
+When you load a model into Ollama from your hard drive, it makes its own copy of the modelfiles in its cache in a directory called `blobs`, where the files can be found with names in a format like `sha256-<long_string_of_hex_digits>` (the string of hex digits is the output of calculating `hashlib.sha256()` on the contents of the file).
+It also creates a manifest file in a separate `manifests` directory with metadata needed to run the model.

-After a quick experiment, I realized Ollama only creates blobs if they don't already exist.
-So we can use a bit of a hack to prevent model file copying: create a symlink in the `blobs` directory with the correct name and pointing to the Transformer Lab cache.
-This worked as long as I created the link before calling `ollama create`.
-But it means we will have to do this check every time before running the model (or risk having a surprise copy if the model file changes for any reason).
+Fortunately, Ollama checks and only creates blobs if they don't already exist.
+So we can use a bit of a hack to prevent model file copying: create a symlink in the `blobs` directory with the name Ollama is expecting!
+We can do this and point the symlink to the Transformer Lab cache.
+But it means we will have to do this check every time before running the model (or risk having a surprise copy if the model file in Transformer Lab changes for any reason).

 ### Loading models

-Transformer Lab has a concept of "Starting" and "Stopping" a model, which is essentially loading the model parameters into memory and starting a model worker that is ready to take calls.
+Transformer Lab has a concept of "Starting" and "Stopping" a model, which is essentially loading the model parameters into memory and starting a model worker thread.
 Ollama also supports this although silghtly indirectly.

-Ollama automatically loads a model into memory the first time you use it so that users don't need to remember this step.
+Ollama automatically loads a model into memory the first time you use it so that users don't need to do it themselves.
 We can take advantage of this and load a model by calling Ollama's `generate` command without a prompt:

 ```
 load_model = self.model.generate(